Kaiser-Zheng/sss_cli/README.md

 * Constraints: `2 ≤ t ≤ n ≤ 255`; secret must be non-empty.
 * Each Base64 share decodes to `len(secret) + 1` bytes (Shamir tag + data).
 * After splitting, a self-test recombines a random `t`-subset; if it fails, the program exits with error.
+* Implementation details: share X-coordinates are chosen via a **cryptographically secure permutation**; sensitive buffers are **zeroized** best-effort after use; Base64 output to files/stdout is **streamed** to avoid keeping large Base64 strings in memory.

 ### Combine